julian-kreis/maude-data-extractor/README.md

 # MAUDE Data Extractor

-This Python project fetches medical device adverse event reports from the FDA MAUDE database by device model, processes the data, and exports results to JSON, CSV, and Excel file types.
+This Python project fetches medical device adverse event reports from the FDA MAUDE database by device model, processes the data, and exports data to JSON, CSV, and Excel file types.
+Additionally, charts of data summary can be viewed.

 ---